And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 📊 Key Metrics & KPIs in E-Commerce Fulfillment

 You can’t improve what you don’t measure.
-In fulfillment, tracking the right numbers keeps your operations lean, fast, and profitable.
+In fulfillment, tracking the right numbers keeps your operations profitable.

 Here are the core metrics every e-commerce business should monitor: